Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 ## Before we begin

-### *Make sure you have access to either Putty, or Terminal.
-If you don't, tell us!*
+### *Make sure you have been able access the class node on Nova.
+If you are having trouble with this, please tell us!*

 ### Take notes of commands we go through
 Suggested format: